How to Scrape Stock Data with Python?

 Python is a diverse programming language with many applications in the programming space.
 Each of the activities that are carried out using Python includes different libraries associated with them.
 Data scraping with Python uses many libraries, including Selenium, Beautiful Soup, and Pandas.

-Selenium library is the best option for web testing and is widely used in the automation of browser activities.
+Selenium library is the best option for web testing and is widely used to automate browser activities.
 The Beautiful Soup library consists of a package that parses HTML and XML documents.
 The package works by creating parse trees that help in extracting data from the target.
-The Pandas library, on the other hand, is instrumental in the extraction, analysis, manipulation, and storage of data in the required format.
+On the other hand, the Pandas library is instrumental in the extraction, analysis, manipulation, and storage of data in the required format.

 Below is a sample data scraping for Google stock on the Yahoo!
 Finance website.